WolfDen133/NEA-Docs/Analysis/Proposal.md

 > ### Firther feedback from stake-holders
 > This is an email I wrote to my clients in the [interviews](https://github.com/WolfDen133/NEA-Docs/blob/main/Analysis/Interviews.md).
+> ```
-> ```Dear Valued Clients,
+> Dear Valued Clients,
 >
->I hope this email finds you well.
-I wanted to take a moment to thank you for your interest in our upcoming app.
-Your feedback and support will be invaluable to us as we work on developing and improving the platform.
+> I wanted to take a moment to thank you for your interest
+> in our upcoming app.
+Your feedback and support will be invaluable to us as we work on developing
+> and improving the platform.
 >
->Our goal is to create a mainstream form of communication that integrates with your other online services, such as online shops and other social platforms.
-Our app will provide a seamless experience for all your communication needs.
+> Our goal is to create a mainstream form of communication that integrates with your other online
+> services, such as online shops and other social platforms.
+Our app will provide a seamless experience
+> for all your communication needs.
 >
->As we work on developing the app, we are considering introducing a small paid subscription that will include some exclusive perks.
-However, I want to emphasize that the core features of the app will remain free for all users.
+> As we work on developing the app, we are considering introducing a small paid subscription that will
+> include some exclusive perks.
+However, I want to emphasize that the core features of the app will
+> remain free for all users.
 >
->We would love to hear your feedback and any ideas you may have for the project.
-Your input is crucial to us as we strive to create the best possible experience for our users.
+> We would love to hear your feedback and any ideas you may have for the project.
+Your input is crucial
+> to us as we strive to create the best possible experience for our users.
 >
->Thank you again for your support and interest.
+> Thank you again for your support and interest.
 We look forward to continuing to work with you.
 >
->Best regards,
+> Best regards,
 >
->Reuben Yates, Communable CEO.```
+> Reuben Yates, Communable CEO.```

 > [ [<- Research](https://github.com/WolfDen133/NEA-Docs/blob/main/Analysis/Research.md)  |  [Requirements ->](https://github.com/WolfDen133/NEA-Docs/blob/main/Analysis/Requirements.md) ] - (4/6)